rb16b/Accelerate-Dev/README.md

 fights-pdb   1               N/A               0                     12m

 NOTE: oc delete pod and pdb
 PDB does not consider explicitly deleting a deployment as a voluntary disruptions. !!!
-The only way to test it out would be use of node drain command.
+The only way to test it out would be use of a node drain command.
 But for that an admin role is needed.